 - Keep different technology and sludge management route options open, subject to ensuring safety, quality and crop availability of nutrients when used in agriculture (see below).
 Not limit to only the options of incineration or agricultural sewage use (as in the 2023 JRC report for the Sewage Sludge Directive, see ESPP eNews n°81). - ESPP understands the UWWTD art.
-20 wording "reuse and recycling targets" to mean: - "reuse" = land spreading with nutrient content substituting fertiliser use (see proposed conditions below) - "recycling" = extraction of or processing to a product which can technically and legally substitute use of phosphate rock derived phosphorus in fertilisers or industrial applications - For P-recycling, technologies are today available which can achieve: - 80% P recycling from sewage sludge incineration ash (as a % of the P in the ash) - at pilot scale, 50% P-recycling from total wwtp P-inflow (including from ash).
+20 wording "reuse and recycling" to mean:

+"reuse" = land spreading with nutrient content substituting fertiliser use (see proposed conditions below) "recycling" = extraction of or processing to a product which can technically and legally substitute use of phosphate rock derived phosphorus in fertilisers or industrial applications

+• For P-recycling, technologies are today available which can achieve:

+- 80% P recycling from sewage sludge incineration ash - at pilot scale, 50% P-recycling from total wwtp P-inflow (including from ash).

-This recycling rate of wwtp input currently requires a combination of processes (e.g. digestion or sidestream processes plus phosphate precipitation) so this target should be initially lower and then increased with implementation deadlines.
+This recycling rate of wwtp input currently requires a combination of processes (e.g. digestion or sidestream processes plus phosphate precipitation) so this rate should be initially lower and then increased with implementation deadlines.
 A higher recycling rate, maybe 70% wwtp input, could be considered later as a function of results and costs of full-scale operation.

-- Coherent with the above, the 15% from P-inflow specified in the EU Taxonomy should be increased. - Targets should be fixed as % of P-total in wwtp inflows (widely measured, can be estimated for smaller wwtps) but with also (as in Germany) an additional specific rate for recycling from ash where sewage sludge is incinerated. - Targets should also take into account upstream P recycling, e.g. by "credits" for separated urine and faeces, P recycling or reuse onsite in e.g. food processing ...
-P-losses by e.g. sewerage network leakages, storm overflows are addressed elsewhere in the UWTD and would be too complex to account into targets. - The EU target for % of total P in sewage (see above) should be applicable at each Member State national level (same target for each MS) and/or region catchments level.
-This allows optimisation of cost/efficiency, across each Member State, between wwtps of different size or configuration, or different inflow phosphorus concentrations, allowance for regional differences (e.g. manure availability).
-Monitoring and reporting should be by Member States to the European Commission, to ensure that the target is are achieved by each MS. An EU "P recycling" credits trading system could be established to further improve implementation cost efficiency between MS.
+- Coherent with the above, the 15% from P-inflow specified in the EU Taxonomy should be increased. - Rates should be fixed as % of P-total in wwtp inflows (widely measured, can be estimated for smaller wwtps) but with also (as in Germany) an additional specific rate for recycling from ash where sewage sludge is incinerated. - Rates should also take into account upstream P recycling, e.g. by "credits" for separated urine and faeces, P recycling or reuse onsite in e.g. food processing ...
+P-losses by e.g. sewerage network leakages, storm overflows are addressed elsewhere in the UWTD and would be too complex to account into rates. - The EU rate for % of total P in sewage (see above) should be applicable at each Member State national level (same rate for each MS).
+This allows optimisation of cost/efficiency, across each Member State, between wwtps of different size or configuration, allowance for regional differences (e.g. manure availability).
+Monitoring and reporting should be by Member States to the European Commission, to ensure that the rate is are achieved by each MS. An EU "P recycling" credits trading system could be established to further improve implementation cost efficiency between MS.